 I’m not talking about getting feedback, tracking down bugs or such technical nonsense either.
 No, this is a simple “I’d love for you to play my game”, without any strings attached.
 Some might say this is crazy, but as someone who’s written and published countless articles, I can certainly see where they’re coming from.
 Having someone experience your ‘content’, be it a video game, a musical composition, an article or something else entirely, can provide a motivational boost like you wouldn’t believe.

 On a somewhat related note, I’d suggest checking out the ‘free games‘ category right here on my site, before venturing out into the wilds in search of interesting freeware.
-Who knows, maybe you’ll find something that’ll spike an interest in game development?
-But even if ya don’t, free indie games is free indie games!
+Who knows, maybe you’ll find something that’ll spike an interest in game development.
+Even if ya don’t, well, free indie games.

 This entire article’s been (mostly) about free stuff, so I’m gonna kick off The Recap with two bundles!
 Groupees once again joined forces with Shiny Loot, which means you’ll have to register on their website to get access to your keys.
 Indie Royale’s mixed mix of a mixing mixer has no such thing on the other hand, and hey, Face Noir, ya know?
 Now, onto the free stuff!